hitesh911/Flutter-dev-tasks/README.md

 ## Deadline

-Please complete the task and submit your solution with in 1-2 weak.
+Please complete the task and submit your solution within 2-3 days.

+Good luck with the task, and we look forward to reviewing your submission!

 # Flutter Developer Task 2 (Habit Tracker App)